Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/README.md

 ## Sample Workflow for Manual Migrations

-The following is a step-by-step example for migrating from a Timestream for LiveAnalytics database `benchmark` and table `cpu` to bucket `benchmark-bucket` in Timestream for InfluxDB.
+The following is a step-by-step workflow for performing a manual migration from a Timestream for LiveAnalytics database `benchmark` and table `cpu` to bucket `benchmark-bucket` in Timestream for InfluxDB V2.

 ###  1. Transform data from Timestream